Digital Signal Processing Group :: Professor Alan V. Oppenheim

 Affiliated Scientist

-Dr. Dan E. Dudgeon has been active in the fields of image processing, array signal processing, multidimensional signal processing, and target recognition for over thirty years.
-He is a senior principal systems engineer at BAE Systems in Nashua NH, currently working on problems of decentralized data fusion for distributed sensing networks.
+Dr. Dan E. Dudgeon has been active in the fields of image processing, array signal processing, multidimensional signal processing, and target recognition for over forty years.
+He is currently retired.
+From 2002 to 2011, he was a senior principal systems engineer with BAE Systems' Signal Processing Technology department, working on developing signal processing techniques for distributed sensing and distributed communications applications.
 From 1979 through 2002, he participated in and supervised various research programs in multidimensional signal processing and machine vision at the MIT Lincoln Laboratory, including work on an experimental target recognition system for

 laser radar imagery and model-based target recognition algorithms for synthetic aperture radar data.
 From 1974 through 1978, he worked at Bolt, Beranek, and Newman, Inc., Cambridge MA, developing algorithms for processing underwater acoustic signals and tracking acoustic targets.